senzing-garage/g2audit/README.md

 * DATA_SOURCE and RECORD_ID indicate the specific record.
 * PRIOR_ID indicates the unique entity or cluster ID in the prior or truth set.
 * PRIOR_SCORE indicates the reported score for this record in relation to the prior entity reported by the prior or truth set.
-* NEWER_ID indicates the unique entity or cluster ID in the prior or truth set.
+* NEWER_ID indicates the unique entity or cluster ID in the newer or candidate result set.
-* NEWER_SCORE indicates the reported score for this record in relation to the newer entity reported by the candidate or newer result set.
+* NEWER_SCORE indicates the reported score for this record in relation to the newer entity reported by the newer or candidate result set.

 *The scores are usually only provided on data run through the Senzing software which even provides scores of records that were not matched.
 For instance in the screen shot above, line 8 shows that even though the entity was split, there was still a relationship created on name and